WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 How to Clean a Hacked WordPress Website Manually (NOT RECOMMENDED)

-Cleaning a hacked WordPress website manually is made of primarily three parts:
+Cleaning a hacked WordPress site manually is made of primarily three parts:

-- Scanning the server for malicious code in files;
+- Scanning the server for malicious code in infected files;

 - Scanning the database for malicious code;

-And then, remove malware from your hacked WordPress website.
+And then, remove malware from your hacked WordPress site.

 This is an oversimplification, though.